All previous events hosted by Addressing Domestic Abuse are listed below.

 The Social Housing Roundtable

-The Social Housing Roundtable are hosting an event 11-12 on 6th January 2026, which will be delivered by ADA Directors Dr Kelly Henderson and Deborah Alderson to discuss changes in housing legislation and innovative practice.
-Free to attend.
+The Social Housing Roundtable, held on 6th February 2026, was delivered by ADA Directors Dr Kelly Henderson and Deborah Alderson to discuss changes in housing legislation and innovative practice.

 Webinar – The homicide timeline for housing professionals